Relax on sun-drenched beaches, dine at award-winning restaurants and take in some shows on your trip to Sydney.

 By Ellie Schneider

-Enjoy Sydney’s natural beauty, from unspoilt beaches to public gardens and, of course, the sparkling harbour, before discovering its thriving restaurants and markets.
+Enjoy Sydney’s natural beauty, from unspoilt beaches to public gardens and, of course, the sparkling harbour, before discovering its thriving restaurants, markets and ancient culture.
 Top it off with a trip to the Blue Mountains, a popular excursion among locals.

 - Swim at picturesque beaches